longanillaralph/longanillaralph/README.md

 ## About Me

-I am a second-year Computer Science student who enjoys building practical projects and exploring different areas of software development.
+I am a second-year Computer Science student who enjoys building practical projects and exploring different areas of AI/ML.
 Most of my work is focused on Python, where I apply concepts such as object-oriented programming, data structures, and version control through hands-on projects.